Athletic Hall of Fame

 To nominate an athlete, coach, team, or friend of LH Athletics:

 Nominations are accepted year-round and awards are presented on a biennial basis.
-The next Athletic Hall of Fame Induction Ceremony is scheduled for the spring of 2019.
+The next Athletic Hall of Fame Induction Ceremony to be announced.
 We encourage you to download, complete and submit the nomination form to recommend a worthy individual for this prestigious honor.